 7. Strain the chicken stock, and add it to the large pot, pouring it over the vegetables until everything is covered.

 8. Let it simmer for about 15 minutes until the potatoes are cooked through.
-After a few minutes add the seasoning – just a dash of salt and pepper.
+After a few minutes add the seasoning – just a dash of salt and pepper, some people also use a bay leaf.

 If you like, you can also add herbs to the sauce here such as thyme or bay leaves.
 Ideally, you want to cook this until the vegetables are tender and not overcooked, but you don’t want it on a full boil as this will make the chicken become tough.